Ten-year-old Annovis Ngo scrambled out of a stream and up some rocks, her voice breathy, her eyes shining.

 Crenshaw had forgotten one thing from her first visit.
 "The nighttime was so cold," she said.
 Dhyamond grinned and threw her arms around her as if to warm her.

 Mike Nardolilli, president of the Arlington Outdoor Education Association, said families like the Crenshaws are not unusual in their connection to the nature adventure.

 "It's a real Arlington institution, when you span generations like that," he said, adding, "I remember one parent said it was the first time they saw a deer in the wild, which in those days was a lot more rare."

 For some children, facing the great outdoors can be fraught with worry.
 During the Carlin Springs visit, one boy slipped near the riverbed, then fretted about the muddy spot on his pants knee, worried about how his mother would react.

 "I see the mud; it's just mud," Jacobson said comfortingly.
 "You know what that means, when you get muddy and wet?
 It just means that it was a little more fun, that's all."
 To make the boy feel better, he promised to help him rinse the pants clean.

-After the night hikes, water investigations and lessons on weather, the children got an hour at the end for recreation.
+After the night hikes, water investigations and lessons on weather, the children had an hour at the end for recreation.
 Some chose to boat, venturing into tippy canoes and shrieking as they paddled to the middle of the lake.
-Others pushed worms onto hooks and fished for sunfish.
+Others put worms on hooks and fished for sunfish.

 "You can go down to the snake pit," said Adamovich, the assistant director, referring to an area below a dam that is marshy (but not actually a snake pit).
 "But take a partner, so if one of you falls into the quicksand down there, somebody can come up and tell us."